What is a project charter? (+ project charter template)

 • Project approval.

-For instance, if you intend to develop additional landing pages for products on the website you are developing, the name can be “Developing new product landing pages — website X.”
+For instance, if you intend to create additional landing pages for products on the website you are developing, the name can be “Developing new product landing pages — website X.”

 • The project manager,